aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/ai/decompose-user-task/_index.md

 weight: 100
 ---

-The **DecomposeUserTask** endpoint empowers developers to turn a free‑form task description into a detailed, sequential action plan that adheres to SMART criteria.
+The **DecomposeUserTask** endpoint provides a REST endpoint to turn a free‑form task description into a detailed, sequential action plan that adheres to SMART criteria.
 It automatically allocates hour‑based time estimates, formats the output for Redmine‑compatible import, and creates project‑milestone nodes.
 Supplying only the raw task list and optional time estimates, the API returns a ready‑to‑use file (CSV, XLSX, etc.) that can be directly imported into project‑management tools, eliminating manual task breakdown and reducing planning errors.

 ## **Decompose User Task API**